laraadeboye/multicloud-devops-ai-challenge/stage-2/multicloud-stage-2.md

 # MultiCloud, DevOps & AI Challenge - Stage 2
+## Deploying the app with Docker and Kubernetes on AWS
  In this second stage, I achieve the following:
  - Install docker on workstation
  - Create docker image for CloudMart app